mravanelli/pytorch-kaldi/README.md

 save_gpumem = False
 n_epochs_tr = 24
 ```
-The section [exp] contains some important fields, such as the output folder (*out_folder*) and the path of the chunk-specific processing script *run_nn.py*.
+The section [exp] contains some important fields, such as the output folder (*out_folder*) and the path of the chunk-specific processing script *run_nn* (by default this function should be implemented in the core.py library).
 The field *N_epochs_tr* specifies the selected number of training epochs.
 Other options about using_cuda, multi_gpu, and save_gpumem can be enabled by the user.
 The field *cmd* can be used to append a command to run the script on a HPC cluster.

 ```
 [dataset1]